dotnet/docs/docs/languages/csharp/expression-trees-execution.md

 anything useful?)
 Any expression tree that is a `LamdbaExpression`, or a type derived from `LambdaExpression` can be converted to IL.
-The expression type `Expression<TDelegate> where TDelegate : delegate` is the only concreted example in the .net core libraries.
+The expression type `Expression<TDelegate> where TDelegate : delegate` is the only concreted example in the .net Core libraries.
 It's used to represent an expression that maps to any delegate type.
 Because this type maps to a delegate type, the .NET framework can examine the expression, and generate IL for an appropriate delegate that